einarwh/StyleCopRules/README.md

   `<param name="profileName">The profile name</param>`

-  How does this aid the developer in any way?
+  How does this aid code comprehension in any way?

 * [SA1612: ElementParameterDocumentationMustMatchElementParameters](http://www.stylecop.com/docs/SA1612.html)